kikikimi/kimi-book/ReadMe.txt

 102062 number not in correct format --used for both OptionSet and Option lines 102063 option set count not in correct format
 102064 model name missing

-After one or more AutoException is thrown from within FileIO's buildAutoModelObject(), FileIO will try to write the Model with changes to a new plain text input file titled "fixed<brokenfilename.txt>."

-Note:
-Some of the error-fixes may not be considered true self-healing.
-When a value is missing, the app goes to the console to ask for a new value.
-I've learned on the job that sometimes a developer defaulting to a value can go missed by QA and cost thousands in production.
-My approach is bringing these errors to light, especially missing prices.